0%

 The governance, risk, and compliance roles needed for LLM deployment in financial services are Heads of AI, data governance leads, risk and cybersecurity teams, C-suite sponsors, AI oversight and AI governance committees, MLOps and engineering teams, operations risk managers, AI program management officers, model risk managers, AI compliance officers, AI ethics specialists, assurance officers, and legal and data protection officers.

-These roles form the foundation for safe, compliant, and scalable LLM adoption.
+When building an AI team, these roles form the foundation for safe, compliant, and scalable LLM adoption.
 They support responsible AI, AI risk governance, GenAI compliance, and model oversight across the full LLM lifecycle.
 They also meet expectations from regulators, such as the FCA, OCC, EBA, and the EU AI Act.

 Quick Overview: Which Roles Cover Governance, Risk, and Compliance?